The Election Of 2016 Is Nowhere Near Over, And Still Pulling Americans Apart

 Retirement Of Supreme Court Justice Anthony Kennedy Sets Stage For Political Battle

-But today, it is increasingly difficult to find, or even imagine, a true center on the High Court — or in our national politics generally.
+But today, it is increasingly difficult to find, or even imagine, a true center on the high court — or in our national politics generally.

 Witness the fact that Kennedy himself came down consistently on the conservative side in the major cases announced in this Supreme Court term.
 Writing a cautionary note to President Trump while voting to uphold his travel ban does not a "swing justice" make.

 Kennedy's rightward tilt included several issues the justice had been anticipating when he decided not to retire last year.
 He was turning 80 at the time, celebrating his 30th year on the court.
-Many thought he was tarrying so he could settle some big ones, such as extreme partisan gerrymandering, or to defend his same-sex marriage landmark ruling from 2015.
+Many thought he was tarrying so he could settle some big ones, such as extreme partisan gerrymandering, or to defend his same-sex-marriage landmark ruling from 2015.

 As it turned out, Kennedy's ultimate year on the bench served mostly to arm those critics who said his reputation as a swing vote had always been exaggerated — based primarily in his support for gay rights and at least some degree of abortion rights.